 - Foregone Conclusion

-- Get It Over With: Most of the crew voluntarily sink with the ship, knowing there is no hope of rescue.
+- Get It Over With: The captain voluntarily sinks with the ship, knowing there is no hope of rescue.
 Only the first mate makes it to the surface — and the last view of him is surrounded by 70+ foot swells in hurricane force winds, saying his good-byes to his loved ones.

 - Giant Wall of Watery Doom: The rogue wave that ultimately capsizes the boat.